Oluoladio/monitoringapp/README.md

  Replace <image Uri> in the eks.py with the actual URI of your Docker image in the ECR registry.

- Step 4: Deploy your application on AWS EKS Cluster: run the following commands
+ Step 4: Deploy your application on AWS EKS Cluster,

+ Run the following commands

  kubectl get deployment -n default: This will check deployments to see if your container is successfully on the EKS Cluster.